mohantypunit/pp02/README.md

 We can install all the above tools using the Chocolatey package manager on Windows.

-Follow the following links to install the above tools using Chocolatey:
+Follow the links below to install the above tools:
     - [Chocolatey](https://chocolatey.org/install)
     - [Docker Desktop](https://chocolatey.org/packages/docker-desktop)
     - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/#install-kubectl-binary-using-chocolatey-on-windows)
     - [flux](https://community.chocolatey.org/packages/flux)
     - [helm](https://community.chocolatey.org/packages/helm)

+Excluding chocolatey all other tools can be installed using `choco install <tool-name>` command.